civo/cli/README.md

 You can list all instances associated with a particular API key by running `civo instance list`.

 #### Moving a Public IP Between Instances
-Given two instances, one with a public IP and one without, you can move the public IP by `civo instance move_ip instance ip_address`:
+Given two instances, one with a public IP and one without, you can move the public IP by `civo instance move-ip instance ip_address`:
 ```
 $ civo instance move_ip cli-private-ip-demo.test 123.234.123.255`
  Moved public IP 123.234.123.255 to instance cli-private-ip-demo.test